meltemod/mysite/content/authors/admin/_index.md

 - Visitors
 ---

-I am a quantitative research scientist and  leader with over ten years of experience designing and delivering complex social science research projects that drive data-informed decisions for the public good.
+I am a quantitative researcher and data scientist with over ten years of experience designing and delivering complex social science research projects that help drive data-informed decisions for the public good.

-My leadership is grounded in meaningful and authentic relationships, a continuous curiosity for learning, and a commitment to strategic, forward-thinking solutions.
-I believe leadership is not defined by a title but by how one shows up to everyday situations—with curiosity, care, and focus on positive change.
-I strive to lead in a way that builds trust, inspires action, and creates space for others to grow, while charting clear, purposeful paths toward shared goals.
+My approach to research and collaboration is grounded in curiosity, clarity, and a deep commitment to impact.
+I focus on building trust, bringing people together around shared goals, and turning complex questions into insights that move work forward.
+I create spaces where teams can think boldly, act with purpose, and deliver results that matter.

 In my current role at the [Guttmacher Institute](https://www.guttmacher.org/), I lead improvements to research processes